1) Do we accept Housing Choice Vouchers (Section 8)?

 3) What are our tenant qualifications?

-4) Why don't we use minimum credit scores?
+4) Why don't we use a minimum credit score?

 Credit scores can be affected by things we don't care about, like how many credit inquiries you had when getting a car loan recently.
 They can also be affected by activities we care about but which won't rule you out, like high student loan debt or a bankruptcy which is closed (we do care about your on-time payment record since a bankruptcy).
 We are most interested in indicators that you can afford to pay your rent and the likelihood you will pay it on time each month.